m-riley04/EECS-510-Final-Project/README.md

     > pip install pillow automathon
     ```

+## Running
-2. Run the following command:
+To run our program, execute the following command:
 ```bash
 > python src/main.py
 ```

 You will then be prompted to enter an input string.
 Enter a string and hit enter.
+You should see the acceptance result, a path/trace (if accepted), and a formatted recipe (if accapted).